Leanne Pitchford

 Leanne Carolyn Pitchford (born 1950) is a retired physicist known for her work on the numerical modeling of low-temperature plasma, and in the LXCat project for open exchange of low-temperature plasma data.
 Educated in the US, she worked in France as a director of research for the French National Centre for Scientific Research (CNRS), affiliated with the Laboratoire Plasma et Conversion d’Energie (Laplace) at the University of Toulouse.

 Education and career

 Pitchford majored in physics and mathematics at East Texas State University (now Texas A&M University–Commerce), graduating in 1970.
 She went to the University of Texas at Dallas for doctoral study in physics, completing her Ph.D. there in 1976.
 Her dissertation, Development of a Quantitative Model for High Power Pulsed Lasers, was supervised by Carl B. Collins, and concerned gas lasers.

-After postdoctoral research at CEA Paris-Saclay in France and at the Joint Institute for Laboratory Astrophysics (JILA) at the University of Colorado Boulder, she became a researcher and department manager at Sandia National Laboratories from 1980 to 1988.
-In 1989, she moved to CNRS and Laplace, where she remained for the rest of her career.
+After postdoctoral research at CEA Paris-Saclay in France and at the Joint Institute for Laboratory Astrophysics (JILA) at the University of Colorado Boulder, she became a researcher and department manager at Sandia National Laboratories in 1980.
+After moving to GTE Laboratories in 1984, she moved again to CNRS and Laplace in 1989, and remained there for the rest of her career.